Powerful Natural Remedies for Seasonal Allergies

 Read my affiliate policy.

-Wellness Mama » Blog » Natural Remedies » 9 Natural Remedies for Seasonal Allergy Relief
+Wellness Mama » Blog » Natural Remedies » Powerful Natural Remedies for Seasonal Allergies

 Oh, seasonal allergies.
 They truly can make life miserable.
 The good news is, there are things we can do!
-Many people unnecessarily suffer from seasonal allergies when a few simple natural remedies can offer a lot of allergy relief.
+Many unnecessarily suffer from seasonal allergies when a few simple natural remedies can offer allergy relief, even without medicine.

-As prime allergy season approaches (at least in our area) I’m sharing the natural remedies that I use and work for us when needed.
-These won’t be as immediately effective as a medication, but over the long-term these methods have lessened my seasonal allergies greatly.
+As prime allergy season is here (at least in our area), I’m sharing the natural remedies I’ve used and that work for my family when needed.
+These aren’t as fast or immediately effective as medication, but over the long term, these methods have lessened my seasonal allergies greatly.
+Some people even see permanent reversal.

 What Causes Seasonal Allergies?

-Diet, strong gut health, and health overall can make a big difference when it comes to seasonal allergies because allergic response has everything to do with the immune system.
+Diet, strong gut health, and overall health can make a big difference when it comes to seasonal allergies.
+That’s because an allergic response has everything to do with the immune system.

 I like to describe the body as a bathtub.
-Every time anything enters our bodies — be it from our food, water, air, etc. — our body reacts.
-This is good and nature’s way of keeping the body in a state of balance (homeostasis).
+Every time anything enters our bodies — be it from food, water, air, etc. — our body reacts.
+This is a good thing and nature’s way of keeping the body in a state of balance (homeostasis).

-At a certain point if too much goes into the bathtub, it’s going to overflow.
-Overloaded and overstimulated, the immune system responds to normally harmless substances as if against a harmful foreign invader.
+At a certain point, if too much goes into the bathtub, it’s going to overflow.
+Overloaded and overstimulated, the immune system responds to normally harmless substances as if they’re a foreign invader.

 How Allergy Symptoms Start